Singing Heart Dolls are hand crafted "Waldorf" style wool dolls, made from all natural materials, by Miriam Sonstenes on Vancouver Island, BC, Canada

 These soft cuddly dolls are perfect for children 0-3, made of flannel cotton and 100% wool stuffing.
 Height: 8"

 "MAKE YOUR OWN" DOLL

 Want a custom doll, with your choice of fabric, hair and eye colour?
 Same price.
 It can feel extra special when you're little to have a doll that looks like you.

-Available Skin Fabric Colours for any size doll: Cream, Mocha, Cinnamon, Chocolate
+Available Skin Fabric Colours for any size doll: Cream, Latte, Cinnamon, Chocolate

 Cream Fabric Colour

 A few of my grandmother's dolls that we had growing up, with clothes made by her, and my mom.